-6. Applications in Teaching Materials
+Applications in Teaching Materials

 While we have produced high-quality sign language teaching CD-ROMs in the past (Metzger 2005), that have been individually programmed, we also see the need for less sophisticated, but easy and quickly to produce materials for our everyday teaching.
 Ideally, the lecturers should be able to do the complete production process themselves.
-Often the most complicated assets in elearning materials for sign language is videos with timealigned explanations and links, e.g. into a lexicon.
-The idea is to produce these assets as transcriptions in iLex, and then to import them into the authoring environment as complex content objects.
-We have therefore developed an authoring tool closely integrated with iLex.
-Through the interaction, links into a dictionary and the dictionary itself can be produced almost without any manual intervention.
-The player module, of course, works standalone and does not require a connection to the iLex database.
+Often the most complicated assets in elearning materials for sign language is videos with time-aligned explanations and links, e.g. into a lexicon.
+The idea is to produce these assets as database.

-7. Zipf's Law for Sign Languages
+Zipf's Law for Sign Languages